 Gruta de las Maravillas

-For many visitors the Cave known as La Gruta de las Maravillas is the main attraction.
+For many visitors the Cave known as La Gruta de las Maravillas is the main attraction in Aracena.
 I had already heard about this when I wrote up 10 Caves to explore in Andalusia however I hadn´t had the chance to visit.

 Breathtaking!
-The cave is right in the centre of the town, its seems unreal as you enter the main door to the cave.
-It´s underneath the castle part of that same hill.
-Set amongst the same area of houses is this huge cave.
-(As you can see in the photo above of the cave entrance)
+The cave is right in the town centre, right close to some of the locals houses.
+Its seems unreal as you enter the main door to the cave.
+Right underneath Aracena castle, forming part of that same hill.
+(The photo above shows cave entrance on one of the main streets)

 To go into the cave the steps down are gentle and easy to descend.
 Once inside the cave the length of the galleries is over 2 kms Although the visit is 1,400 metres.
 Down there temperatures are constant between 16 and 19ºC, all year round.